 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates its purpose, lists concrete capabilities, and provides explicit trigger guidance.
-It covers natural user terms well and occupies a distinct niche.
-The only minor note is the use of second person ('you need to') in the trigger clause, but the description uses third person for the capability statements, so the impact is minimal.
+This is a strong skill description that clearly communicates its purpose, lists specific capabilities, and includes explicit trigger guidance.
+It covers natural user terms comprehensively and occupies a distinct niche that minimizes conflict with other skills.
+The description is well-structured, concise, and uses appropriate third-person voice throughout.

 | Dimension | Reasoning | Score |